 The Corum’s new Admiral’s Cup Minute Repeater Tourbillon 45 50th Anniversary edition (ref.
 010.101.55/0001 AO12) successfully packs an in-house hand-wound caliber with a tourbillon escapement and a minute repeater complications.
 All these complications are packed in a mildly oversized 45-millimeter 18-karat red gold case without making it look like a mirror-polished Big Mac on your wrist.
 Predictably expensive, this ultra-luxury timekeeper nicely blends daringly sporty exterior with a set of complications that normally come with a lot more, um, traditional-looking timekeepers from the Top 3 of the Swiss watchmaking industry.

-Okay, at 45 mm in diameter (that is, without the crown and lugs) and, at first glance, more than 15 mm in height, the watch is huge.
-However, with its hand-wound Corum CO 010 caliber measuring only 32 mm in diameter and 5.35 in height, it seems that one of the most attractive models in Corum’s whole range of men’s watches is actually huge by choice like a professional bodybuilder or a USMC sergeant.
+Okay, at 45 mm in diameter (that is, without the crown and lugs) and, at first glance, more than 15 mm in height, the case is huge.
+However, with the hand-wound Corum CO 010 caliber measuring only 32 mm in diameter and 5.35 in height, it seems that one of the most attractive models in Corum’s whole range is, so to say, huge by choice like a professional bodybuilder (or a USMC drill sergeant.)

-On the other hand, designers of the Swiss watchmaking brand somehow managed to make the watch well-proportioned so that it looks quite home on a normal wrist.
+On the other hand, Corum’s designers somehow managed to make the Tourbillon 45 well-proportioned so that it looks home on a normal wrist.

 As you can see, the CO 010 movement is extensively skeletonized and is completely visible not only through the transparent case-back cover but also from the front: the watch sports a third, smoked sapphire crystal that acts as the timekeeper’s dial.

-Of course, there is a cut-out in it in order to provide a completely unobstructed view at its nicely executed tourbillon module.
+Of course, there is a cut-out in it to provide a completely unobstructed view at its nicely executed tourbillon module.

-However, what is really interesting about this watch, it is its minute repeater winding mechanism.
+However, what is particularly interesting about this model, is the minute repeater winding mechanism.

-In order to protect the movement from occasional damage, Corum’s engineers decided to hide winding crown of the complication module inside the rotating bezel of the watch.
-In order to wind the mechanism’s spring, you will have to turn the bezel 27 degrees clockwise.
+To protect the movement from occasional damage, Corum’s engineers decided to hide the winding crown of the complication module inside the rotating bezel.
+To wind the mechanism’s spring, you will have to turn the bezel 27 degrees clockwise.

-Of course, there is the price: the watch’s depth rating is now limited at humble 30 meters, which is not really impressive for a nautical-themed timepiece.
+Of course, there is the price: the depth rating is now limited to a humble 30 meters, which is not that impressive for a nautical-themed timepiece.